Josef Josten

-Josef Josten (25 March 1913 29 November 1985) was an exiled Czech journalist, publisher and campaigner.
+Josef Josten (25 March 1913 – 29 November 1985) was a Czech exiled journalist, publisher and campaigner.
 His early life in Czechoslovakia included two escapes, firstly from military occupation and secondly after a political coup.
-In his subsequent career in the UK, he warned of the dangers of authoritarianism, particularly communism.
+In his subsequent career in the United Kingdom, he warned of the dangers of authoritarianism, particularly communism.

-Josten was the first Western journalist to report on the Soviet atom bomb test, organised a major international exhibition of political cartoons and ran a campaign for the release of the imprisoned dissident Vaclav Havel.
-Later in life, he won a degree of public recognition in the UK, but he did not live to see the eventual change of regime in Prague for which he had worked.
+Josten was the first Western journalist to report on the Soviet atom bomb test, organised a major international exhibition of political cartoons and ran a campaign for the release of the imprisoned dissident Václav Havel.
+Later in life, he won a degree of public recognition in the United Kingdom, but he did not live to see the eventual change of regime in Prague for which he had worked.

 Early life

 Josef Stein was born on 25 March 1913 to Karel and Emilia Stein in Prague, then in the Kingdom of Bohemia of Austria-Hungary.
 His father died when he was about five years old, and his mother became an invalid when he was a teenager, so he had to leave grammar school and find a series of jobs to support her.
 In his late teens he became interested in journalism, partly through following the cycling achievements of his cousin Antonín Honig.
 He wrote articles for several newspapers and journals using the pseudonym "Josten" (short for Josef Stein), eventually adopting this as his surname.
-In 1938, he joined the staff of the national daily Lidové Noviny (People's News).
+In 1938, he joined the staff of the national daily Lidové noviny.